wp-plugins/ad-injection/readme.txt

 The speed of your website does depend on more factors than just page serve time so other features that the caching plugins offer (such as CDN and minification support) may swing the advantage either way.

 WP Hyper Cache does not support mfunc tags so only use it if you don't want to use any of the dynamic features.
-If using WP Hyper Cache set the Ad Injection mode to 'direct_static'.
+If using WP Hyper Cache set the Ad Injection mode to 'direct'.

 For reference: dynamic features are ad rotation, and blocking ad views by IP and referrer.

+= What if I am using an incompatible caching plugin? =

+Don't worry - everything will still work except for:

+1. Filtering ads based on the IP address of the visitor.
+2. Filtering the ads based on the HTTP referrer of the visitor.

+If you aren't interested in these features then it doesn't matter!
+Just make sure you tick the box to say that you to use 'Direct static ad insertion' on the Ad Injection settings screen.

 = Can I just have adverts on the home page? =